When Should I Apply A Commercial Use? - Little Cathedral When Should I Apply A Commercial Use? - Little Cathedral

 • Market Value Influence – Does your copyrighted material or work have the potential to be affected in the market value due to economic harm, improper use, or infringement?

-• Endorsement and Sponsorship: Is your copyrighted material or work promoted on a service, brand, or product with the intention to gain compensation and/or other benefits?
+• Endorsement and Sponsorship: Is your copyrighted material or work promoted on a service, brand, or product to gain compensation and/or other benefits?

 • Financial Involvement or Intention – Does your copyrighted material or work have the sole purpose of generating income by physical/digital sales, licensing, or advertising to promote a product or service by your client?